 Information security is a major hurdle for SMEs.
 Threats evolve quickly, and a defense of critical infrastructure is beyond the capabilities of a small IT workforce.

+According to strongdm, 55% of people in the U.S. would be less likely to continue doing business with companies that are breached.
 Cloud-based data storage helps you address security concerns by building redundancy into a company’s information management approach.

 Hybrid systems backing up local data to the cloud in real-time offer protection against security breaches and allow companies to reduce their reliance on physical infrastructure and mental backups.